wkoszolko/crawler/README.md

 Domain crawler
 ====================
 The goal of this application is generating sitemap.
 The crawler is limited to one domain.
-Sitemmap contains list web pages.
+Sitemmap contains list of web pages.
 Each web page contains list of: domain links, links to static content, links to external sites.

 The crawler does not support:
 * subdomains